-30 The next report goes from the Dean to the Provost or the SHP Vice President (as applicable) 31 (with a copy to the candidate, the Department Chair, the Chair of the SPC and the Chair of the 32 DPC).
-In all cases, the Provost or the SHP Vice President (as applicable) shall receive at least two 33 separate recommendations: one from the Dean and one from the SPC.
-All Deans' and SPC 34 recommendation reports must be received by the Provost or the SHP Vice President (as 35 applicable) and by the candidates no later than April 1.
-The Dean's recommendation to the 36 Provost or the SHP Vice President (as applicable) must address, in writing, the detailed 37 recommendations and justifications in the areas of teaching, scholarship, and service, received 38 from the SPC (as described in Section g. above).
+The next report goes from the Dean to the Provost or the SHP Vice President (as applicable) (with a copy to the candidate, the Department Chair, the Chair of the SPC and the Chair of the DPC).
+In all cases, the Provost or the SHP Vice President (as applicable) shall receive at least two separate recommendations: one from the Dean and one from the SPC.
+All Deans' and SPC recommendation reports must be received by the Provost or the SHP Vice President (as applicable) and by the candidates no later than April 1.
+The j.
+Report of Provost or the SHP Vice President

+Dean's recommendation to the Provost or the SHP Vice President (as applicable) must address, in writing, the detailed recommendations and justifications in the areas of teaching, scholarship, and service, received from the SPC (as described in Section g. above).